-At present this Licensing Authority has passed a resolution not to issue casino premises licences generally in the District.
-However, the Licensing Authority reserves the right to review this situation and may, at some time in the future, revoke that resolution.
-Any such revocation would be made by the Full Council and this Statement of Principles would be updated.
+At present this Licensing Authority has not passed a resolution not to issue casino premises licences generally in the District.
+However, this Licensing Authority reserves the right to review this situation and may, at some time in the future, make such a resolution.
+Any such resolution will be made by the Full Council and this Statement of Principles will be updated.